gmaclennan/dereferencer/README.md

   - http/https uris
   - local filesystem references
 - configurable
- - optionally de-reference internal references only, keeping it synchronous
  - ignore refs that match a set of patterns
 - extensible
   - dependency injectable fetch and filesystem